The Big Street: Plot

-When Pinks' friend Violette Shumberg marries Nicely Nicely Johnson and the couple moves to Florida, Gloria orders Pinks to take her there to recuperate, and he pushes her to Miami in her wheelchair.
-There she reunites with an old lover, Decatur, who loses interest in her when he discovers she is an invalid.
+When Pinks' friend Violette Shumberg marries Nicely Nicely Johnson and the couple moves to Florida, Gloria orders Pinks to take her there to recuperate and he pushes her to Miami in her wheelchair.
+There, she reunites with an old lover, Decatur Reed, who loses interest in her when he discovers she is an invalid.
 Angry, she lashes out at Pinks, who leaves her and finds work as a busboy in a club owned by Case, only to return when Violette tells him Gloria is ill.

 Despondent, Gloria confesses she longs to spend one last night in a gown bedecked with jewels.
 When Pinks sees socialite Mimi Venus wearing one, he breaks into her home, where he overhears her being blackmailed by one of Case's thugs, who is threatening to publicize her infidelity unless she gives him her jewelry.
 Pinks disguises himself and retrieves the gems from the thief, then tells Case he will report him to the police unless he agrees to host a party with Gloria as the guest of honor.

 On the night of the party, the police arrest Pinks, whose Social Security card was found in Mimi's closet.
-When her husband Samuel learns why the busboy had broken into their home, he takes pity on him and drops the charges.
-Gloria finally realizes the sacrifices Pinks made for her, and he lifts her in his arms so they can dance.
+When Mimi's husband Samuel learns why Pinks had broken into their home, he takes pity on him and drops the charges.
+Gloria finally realizes the sacrifices Pinks made for her and he lifts her in his arms so they can dance.
 Gloria tells Pinks she wants to see the ocean, then dies.
 Undaunted, he carries her up the stairs to fulfill her final request.